AyalaElyasaf/AyalaElyasaf/README.md

 - Introduction to Information Security
 - Cloud (AWS)
 - Machine learning in Python
-- Information system architecture and management
+- Knowledge of architecture and management of information systems
 - Docker
 - Scrum/Agile methodology with JIRA